 The Program will be administered by the Committee.
 For purposes of the Program, the "Committee" shall be a committee of at least two persons which shall be either the Compensation Committee of the Board or such other committee comprised entirely of persons who are both: (i) "non-employee directors" as defined in Rule 16b-3 of the Exchange Act; and (ii) "outside directors" as defined under Code Section 162(m).
-The Compensation Committee of the Board designates a different Committee.
+The Compensation Committee of the Board shall serve as the Committee administering the Program until such time as the Board designates a different Committee.
 A majority of the members of the Committee shall constitute a quorum and all determinations of the Committee shall be made by a majority of its members.
 Any determination of the Committee under the Program may be made without notice of a meeting of the Committee by a writing signed by all of the Committee members.